How To Renovate Units in a Strata Title Building with Amanda Farmer

 There are still pieces of advice that stick with Farmer to this very day.

 The best advice has probably come from a mentor of mine which is, ‘Be uncomfortable with uncertainty.’
 This is something that I find a lot of people struggle with and I struggle with it as well.
 Just being in the moment and not knowing what’s gonna happen next or not knowing what the right decision is or not knowing if this is the right decision and being okay with that.
 Some people are frozen in time because they can’t make a decision.
-I saw this sort of 10 years ago when a lot of my friends with buying property and you think, ‘Just buy it or just jump in and just do it.
+I saw this sort of 10 years ago when a lot of my friends with buying the property and you think, ‘Just buy it or just jump in and just do it.
 It’s never going to be cheaper here in Sydney than it is today.’
 You’ve got to take that step.
 And I saw a few of them just so frozen with having to make that decision.

-Whereas I, for whatever reason, was more comfortable with, ‘Look, I don’t know how this is gonna work out, but I’ve done my research and I feel I’m making an informed decision and I’m taking an informed risk.
+Whereas I, for whatever reason, was more comfortable with, ‘Look, I don’t know how this is gonna work out, but I’ve done my research and I feel I’m making an informed decision and I’m making an informed risk.
 I think this is a good decision.
 I’m still a little bit uncertain, but I’m never going to be 100%, so let’s jump.
 I’m young enough that it’ll work out.’
 And I think it comes up in so many different ways.
 When you don’t know what a client is thinking, you don’t know how a case is going to turn out.
 That’s okay.
 It’s all right to be unsure.
 And the other way to say this is if you’re not sure then just stand still for a minute.
 Take a breath and the answer often shows itself.
 If you just slow down, feel that moment of discomfort, that moment of being unsure, then often the answer will come to you.

 10 years ago I would have said the world is bigger than you think.
 The opportunities that you think are out there, 10x that.
 There’s more than you can imagine.
 Think big.
 I think I’d say think big because when I do look back 10 years ago I was thinking about what my life would be like and it seems kind of simplistic what it is now.
 I think maybe that’s just part of being older and being more confident.
 Now I feel more like, yes, there’s so much I want to do.
 There are so many places I want to be both physically and emotionally and I can do it because the world is big and we have this lovely modern world with technology.
 Whatever you want, you work for it and it can be yours.
 So I think I’d be telling myself from 10 years ago that’s the future.
-And go girl.
+And go, girl.

 There is still plenty more that Farmer wants to accomplish in the future.

 I’m very excited about building the online side of my business.
 I’ve been doing that for the last three years and again, it’s one of those things I thought lawyers could never do.
 That lawyers couldn’t provide online services, that I would forever be tied to the billable hour with my backside on a seat and I had to be sitting across from a client to be able to make money.
 That is so not true.
 So anybody who thinks online businesses are for people selling tee shirts and soaps, no way.
-You can definitely do professional services, otherwise there can be an online component to that and I’m talking about selling, I’m talking about selling online.
-That’s the freedom that that’s given us to be able to travel, to be able to be in another country overseas.
+You can definitely do professional services, otherwise, there can be an online component to that and I’m talking about selling, I’m talking about selling online.
+That’s the freedom that’s given us to be able to travel, to be able to be in another country overseas.
 Taking a break and still making money is amazing.
 I do have a plan for the next five years and I know that I’ll achieve that and I’m really excited to be on the other side of that and keep enjoying life.

-Farmer shares with us whether intelligence, skill and hardwork played a role in her success or whether it was just luck.
+Farmer shares with us whether intelligence, skill, and hard work played a role in her success or whether it was just luck.

 I think luck does play a big role.
 I didn’t credit luck enough when I was younger.
 I was lucky that my very first job was with who it was with.
 A man who is still my mentor today, a lawyer who really shaped my view of what Lawyering was about.
 That was just luck that he was there and he accepted me to come and work for him.
 That we found each other.
 I think hard work as well just probably plays an equal role.
 Let’s say that.
 I always assume that I don’t know enough, that I don’t know the answers, that I’m going into a meeting with people who normal than me.
-So I over prepare.
+So I over-prepare.
 That’s always put me in a good position because I ended up being the person who is most prepared at the table.
 So hard work definitely plays a big role.
 It’s a bit of both.
 Tyrone, that’s all I can say.

 Finally, she tells us where we can reach her and keep up to date with what she is doing.